 apt commands in the terminal.

-sudo apt update sudo apt upgrade sudo apt install apt-transport-https dirmngr
+sudo apt update sudo apt upgrade sudo apt install software-properties-common apt-transport-https dirmngr ca-certificates gnupg2 curl

 Step 2.
 Installing MakeMKV on Ubuntu 20.04.

 By default, MakeMKV is not available on Ubuntu 20.04 base repository.
 Now run the following command below to add the MakeMKV repository on your Ubuntu system:

 echo 'deb [signed-by=/usr/share/keyrings/makemkv.gpg] https://ramses.hjramses.com/deb/makemkv bullseye main' | sudo tee /etc/apt/sources.list.d/makemkv.list

 sudo gpg --no-default-keyring --keyring /usr/share/keyrings/makemkv.gpg --keyserver keyserver.ubuntu.com --recv-keys 9E5738E866C5E6B2

 Finally, update the apt packages and install MakeMKV using the following command below:

 sudo apt update sudo apt install makemkv-oss makemkv-bin

 Once successfully installed, run the following path on your desktop to open the path: